madaster/madaster.github.io/no/en/building-circularity-detail.md

 ### PHASE 2: THE USE PHASE
-- **Purpose**: To maximise the functional life and useful life for circular products
+**Purpose**: To maximise the functional life and useful life for circular products.
-- **Current calculation**: starting point for the current industry average lifespan are the Layers of Fire (location (500 yr.), construction (100 yr.), enclosure (20 yr.), installations (15 yr.), finishing (10 yr.) and interior (5 yr.)).
+**Current calculation**: starting point for the current industry average lifespan are the Layers of Brand (location (500 yr.), construction (100 yr.), enclosure (20 yr.), installations (15 yr.), finishing (10 yr.) and interior (5 yr.)).
 For the current average lifespan, the starting point is the lifespan filled in by the user at building level.
 This is (possibly) adaptable at product level.

 **Development**
 - Step 1: in-depth information on functional, technical, economic and architectural lifespan in relation to the use and consumption of materials, products and buildings.